thelucre/bkwld/README.md

 ### nesting

-when you have a nested row, add the .nested-right or .nested-left class. column classes should be added to the nested element, no the child.
+when you have a nested row, add the .nested-right or .nested-left class. column classes should be added to the nested element, not the child element with a row-* class.

 _nesting example_